photorvva.jpg (9375 bytes)

 Broadband wireless from Verizon Wireless

 What if you prefer to stay in parks which do not offer Wi-Fi?
 I have been using Verizon Broadband wireless.
-Service areas are generally in urban areas where Verizon digital.
+Service areas are generally in urban areas where Verizon digital is available.
 You need to buy an "aircard" which inserts in the pc slot in a notebook computer.
 The speed is not as fast as DSL, but it is much faster than dialup.
-The service has been extremely reliable.
-You can remain connected as long as you please for one monthly fee of about $80.
+I have found the service to be extremely reliable.
+Plans vary from about $40 to about $60 / month depending on use, plus equipment purchase and start up fee.

 The wired RV park